 If you arrive in Paris before your tour begins, use Rick Steves' Best of Europe guidebook to get oriented.
 Ride the public transportation, try out a few words of French, and get over your jet lag with lots of fresh air and exercise.

 Walking tours make a great introduction to any town.
 Check with the local TI or your guidebook.
-Here are a few sightseeing suggestions that we will not do as a group: go up the Eiffel Tower; walk the Champs-Elysées and climb the Arc de Triomphe; visit Montmartre, Sacré Coeur church and the Old Opera House; day trip to Versailles.
+Here are a few sightseeing suggestions that we will not do as a group: go up the Eiffel Tower; walk the Champs-Elysées and climb the Arc de Triomphe; visit Montmartre, Sacré-Coeur Basilica and the Old Opera House; day trip to Versailles.
 Visit these museums: Cluny (medieval art), Pompidou (modern art), Marmottan (Impressionist art), Invalides (military), Rodin (sculpture) and the Jewish History museum.

 Spending extra time after the tour in Rome?
 Here are a few suggestions for sightseeing that we do not do as a group: Borghese Gallery (reservations mandatory); Spanish Steps; Cappuccin Crypt; National Museum of Rome; Ancient Appian Way (great for biking) and catacombs.